 - 2 zucchini shredded

 - ½ cup chopped green onion

 - 1 cup panko bread crumbs

-- 1 tsp coarse salt
+- 1 teaspoon coarse salt

-- black pepper
+- ¼ teaspoon black pepper

 - 1 cup Ranch dressing or sour cream for dipping